 Jennifer Chu is a corporate partner and member of the firm’s Mergers & Acquisitions and Private Equity Groups.
 Her practice focuses on advising corporations and private equity firms in mergers and acquisitions, joint ventures and other corporate matters, across a broad range of industries with a particular focus on transactions in the healthcare, financial services and insurance industries.
-Ms. Chu is recognized as a Next Generation Partner by The Legal 500 US (2020), where she has been described as “very seasoned in handling private equity matters.”
+Ms. Chu is recommended by Chambers Global (2022) and Chambers USA (2021), where clients note that she is “a fantastic adviser and counselor” who is “incredibly detail-oriented and has a good sense of how to think about risk and understanding of what kind of risks to take.”
+She is also recognized as a Leading Lawyer for private equity buyouts and as a Next Generation Partner for M&A by The Legal 500 US (2021).
 She co-led The Deal’s “Private Equity Deal of the Year” (2018) for representing TPG Capital and Welsh, Carson, Anderson & Stowe, with Humana, in their $4.1 billion acquisition of Kindred Healthcare.
 Ms. Chu is recognized as a leading M&A and private equity lawyer by IFLR1000 (2020) and as a Rising Star by Law360 (2019).
 She was also named to Crain’s New York Business’s 2019 list of “Notable Women in Law” and selected as a Rising Star by the New York Law Journal (2017).

 Ms. Chu publishes and speaks regularly on M&A and private equity matters.
 She is a contributing author to the annual Health Care Mergers and Acquisitions Answer Book (Practising Law Institute, 2019), an extensive reference guide addressing structuring, regulatory, due diligence and documentation issues in healthcare M&A and licensing transactions.
-Her articles include: co-author of “How Tax Reform Could Impact the Healthcare Industry,” Law360 (November, 2017); “How Section 1332 Waivers Could Impact Health Care Reform,” Law360 (July, 2017); “Shining a Light on GOP Plan for Health Care Reform,” Law360 (March, 2017); “The Outlook For The Pharmaceutical Industry Under Trump,” Law360 (January, 2017); “The Outlook on Drug Pricing: At What Cost?,” Law360 (December, 2016); and “A Closer Look: Increased Cybersecurity Regulations are Impacting the Insurance and Financial Technology Sectors,” Best's Review (June, 2015).
+Her articles include: co-author of “Locked Boxes in U.S. Practice: An Underused Tool?”
+The M&A Lawyer (June, 2021); “How Tax Reform Could Impact the Healthcare Industry,” Law360 (November, 2017); “How Section 1332 Waivers Could Impact Health Care Reform,” Law360 (July, 2017); “Shining a Light on GOP Plan for Health Care Reform,” Law360 (March, 2017); “The Outlook For The Pharmaceutical Industry Under Trump,” Law360 (January, 2017); “The Outlook on Drug Pricing: At What Cost?,” Law360 (December, 2016); and “A Closer Look: Increased Cybersecurity Regulations are Impacting the Insurance and Financial Technology Sectors,” Best's Review (June, 2015).
 She is an editor of The Debevoise & Plimpton Private Equity Report.

 Ms. Chu’s recent speaking engagements include “Indemnification Issues,” Acquiring and Selling the Privately Held Company 2018 (June, 2018); “Techniques and Issues in Negotiating Indemnification Provisions, Including: “Baskets,” “Caps,” “Sandbagging,” Materiality Scrapes and Survival of Warranties,” Acquiring and Selling the Privately Held Company 2017 (June, 2017); and “Health Care M&A: Three Hot Topics,” PLI One-Hour Briefing (April, 2017).